Still time to get those new antennas up before the first frost!

 Click on the Radio Kits page for our new antenna and grounding kits.

 We continue to stock the MK-484 TRF Radio on a Chip in a TO-92 package; see the parts page.
-We also offer a full kit based on the MK-484; see the Kits page and the anodized front panel picture below.
+We also offer a full kit based on the MK-484; see the Kits page.

 Click on the ultrasound kits page to see our 12-inch diameter 8-inch focal length clear plastic parabolic dish and the upgraded RX3 Receiver, designed for finding power line RF interference and listening to bats and other bio-sources in the 35-45 kHz ultrasound band!